 - Line 2 baking trays with baking paper and set aside.

-- Place the butter, golden syrup and brown sugar into the TM bowl.
+- Place the butter, golden syrup and brown sugar into the Thermomix bowl and cook for 2 minutes, 80 degrees, speed 2.

 - Leave to cool slightly.

-- Add the self-raising flour to the TM bowl and mix on Speed 2 for 20 seconds.
+- Add the self-raising flour and mix for 20 seconds, speed 2.

 - Scrape down the sides of the bowl and repeat.